PiBrewing/craftbeerpi4-documentation/master/craftbeerpi-4-server/mqtt-connectivity.md

 }
 ```

-Youi can also change the power via the actor button actions menu for the mqtt actor which will change the power value of the json string:
+You can also change the power via the actor button actions menu for the mqtt actor which will change the power value of the json string:

 ```
 {